Government-subsidized nursing homes

 Eligibility/Requirements for Admission

-To be eligible for subsidized home care, clients must:
+To be eligible for subsidized care services clients must:

-An Income/Asset test does not form part of the assessment by AHS.
-Low income seniors may be eligible for financial assistance through the Alberta Seniors Benefit program.
+An Income/Asset test does not form part of the assessment by the Alberta Health Services (AHS) for admittance into a nursing home.
+However, low income seniors may be eligible for financial assistance through the Alberta Seniors Benefit program.
 The Alberta Seniors Benefit program provides support in addition to the federal benefits received under Old Age Security, Guaranteed Income Supplement, Federal Allowance and the GST credit.
 It is based on income and provides monthly cash benefits to eligible seniors.
 The lower a senior's income, the higher the cash benefit will be, up to the maximum amount.
 To be eligible for this program, clients must:

 - be over 65 years of age,